front01

 - Husband is a U.S. citizen, wife is Japanese (U.S. green card holder), both living in the U.S.

-- Sought advice on handling U.S. assets and Japanese tax filing after relocation
+- Sought advice on handling U.S. assets and filing Japanese tax returns after relocation.

 -